rexfaq/rexfaq/README.md

 **26) Why do we need Mrex to scrape the interest ?
 How much do we need it ?**

 Part of REX project game theory and tokenomics comes from MREX and TREX features.
 Thing of them like perks works in a game.
 Since day zero to eternity, there will be only 10.000 MREX and 1000 TREX, so they are scarce and valuable.
 This is because their features accelerates your earnings, overall.
 Since scrape is a feature that needs some kind of control, otherwise a stake (with a timelock) wouldn't make sense, MREX is needed to enable it.
+You just need one MREX to enable scraping.